dl-romero/neptune_exporter_aio_installer/README.md

 Sample: [prometheus.yml](https://github.com/dl-romero/neptune_exporter/blob/main/apps/prometheus/prometheus.yml)

 ### _Other App Install Scripts_
+NOTE: These scripts were written for those who - 1.
+Do not have the app installed, 2.
+Have no familiarity installing and configuring these Apps and just want to get things up and running.<BR>
 #### Prometheus
 This installer script should only be used for fresh installations of Prometheus.
 It will generate a custom prometheus.yml file that Prometheus needs to collect data from Fusion and your Apex.<BR>